kudojp/StarBucksPromotionAnalysis/README.md

 ## 3. Project Goal

-The goal of this project is to create a machine learning model to predict whether a customer would complete the offer *WHEN THEY VIEW THEIR OFFER FIRST*.
+The goal of this project is to create a machine learning model to predict whether a customer would complete the offer *WHEN THEY VIEW THEIR OFFERS FIRST*.
 (Even though it is suggested that　coupons can be completed without being viewed in this scenario.)

 In simple words, I made a model to answer this question.